For a long time now, we’ve known that we can’t consume seawater – even though it makes up 70% of our planet. It’s too salty for our bodies.

 Desalination also provides a solution for farmers with limited access to fresh water for their farms, especially in arid areas.
 This greatly improves their crop output, and subsequently, their country’s economy.

 · Protects fresh water catchment areas

-Investing in desalination also reduces the pressure on freshwater sources, helping protect both the catchment areas and its aquatic life.
+Investing in desalination also reduces the pressure on freshwater sources, helping protect both the catchment areas and their aquatic life.

 Challenges of Desalination

 Even as more people turn to desalination, it’s still not a full-proof process.
 Like most methods, desalination faces numerous challenges that are yet to be streamlined.
-This include:
+This includes: